 My name is Carolina Gårdheim [gawrd-hahym].
-I am a soul-driven painter/artist living in the beautiful archipelago of Stockholm, Sweden.
+I am a soul-driven, late-blooming, intuitive, autodidact artist/fine art painter with big dreams, living in the beautiful archipelago of Stockholm, Sweden.

-When people meet my art, they often react emotionally, feeling touched – the paintings seem to communicate.
+When people meet my paintings, they often react emotionally, feeling touched – the art seems to communicate.
 These beautiful meetings bring me deep gratitude.

 I was born an artist.
 But it took me a long time to be able to say it out loud.

 At 50+, I have finally unleashed myself.
 Now I can openly declare: I am an artist.
 I am a painter.
 I am a creative force in the world.

 I was born creative, like every child.
 But in my case, it might have gone slightly overboard… Mention anything creative, and I did it!

 Singing, dancing, playing several instruments – and theatre.
 Photography, drawing, and painting.
 Writing poetry, novels, and articles for the school newspaper I’d started.
 Making jewelry, ceramics, and, of course, needlework, embroidery, knitting, crocheting, and yes – even fagoting!

 But going through school, my creative endeavors slowly got less and less attention.
 I had high grades and wanted to explore where that could lead me.
 I managed to get into the prestigious Stockholm School of Economics.